ccxt/ccxt/README.md

 ## Public Offer

-Developer team is open for collaboration and available for hiring and outsourcing.
+Developer team is open to collaboration and available for hiring and outsourcing.

 We can: